 Cerby uses modern encryption practices to protect the sensitive information stored in your workspace.
 Passwords and secrets are encrypted before they are stored, and only authorized users and devices can access them based on your organization’s configuration and policies.

-Cerby supports multiple encryption approaches, ensuring that all sensitive data is encrypted both at rest and in transit.
+Cerby supports multiple encryption schemes, ensuring that all sensitive data is encrypted both at rest and in transit.
 Only authorized, authenticated users can access decrypted information.

 This encryption strategy enables secure storage across the Cerby platform, including: